bryanchewgh/bryanchewgh.github.io/_posts/2024-08-01-applied-data-science-project.md

 **Ethical Consideration**: **Accuracy**
 - **Implementation**: To avoid misleading conclusions that could negatively impact MRT operations and commuter experience, rigorous evaluation metrics (ie coherence and perplaxity scores) were used to ensure the accuracy and reliability of the topic modeling results.

-Human oversight was also a crucial component of the implementation process.
+<br><br>Human oversight was also a crucial component of the implementation process.
 <br>Throughout the project, humans had to review and validate the results to ensure that the model's outputs aligned with real-world conditions and practical considerations.
 <br>Further iterations were conducted to replace erroneous model outputs; this human oversight helped to mitigate the risk of inaccuracies.